Waterkeepers Iraq-Kurdistan: Nabil Musa | Clean Water in Iraq

 “War destroyed our nature more than anything.
 Living under the fear of war, the last thing you would give a damn about is the water or the soil or the trees.
 Unfortunately, that’s still happening,” says Nabil.
 “But what I thought was: We cannot wait for the war to be over.
 That’s why our movement is so important.
 In the middle of war, you talk about positivity and solutions.
 That’s why it’s so important for us to stick around as Waterkeepers.
 We are survivors and never act like a victim.”

 To that end, Nabil and his team are constantly focused on problem solving.
 They are consistently leading cleanups and responding to various environmental crises.
 Their habitat restoration efforts were recently recognized by the Elevate Prize.
 Nabil and his team are also working on building prototypes for sewage facilities.
 They have built a small one to take to universities and other cities to demonstrate how it could help Iraq manage its wastewater.
-All of these efforts will hopefully bring Nabil a little bit closer to the Iraq of his earlier years.
+All of these efforts, including the provision of clean water in Iraq, will hopefully bring Nabil a little bit closer to the Iraq of his earlier years.

 “I want my river back.
 I want my childhood dreams back, says Nabil “I go around telling young people, if you’re not careful, the same thing is going to happen to you.”